What is Microsoft Windows System Image Manager (SIM)?

 The properties include the OS language and preferred keyboard layout.
 IT can also add properties to the answer file that automate certain steps of the installation process such as automatically accepting the Windows End-User License Agreement.

 To add even more resources, such as binary files, administrators can use a data image.
-To do so, they open the Windows Deployment Image Servicing and Management (DISM) command-line tool to create a folder with the resources in it.
-During this process IT professionals can specify exactly where the data image goes in the Windows image with the DataImage setting.
-They can also specify where to send binary files using the $OEM$ folder.
+To do so, open the Windows Deployment Image Servicing and Management command-line tool to create a folder with the resources in it.
+During this process, specify exactly where the data image goes in the Windows image with the DataImage setting.
+It's also possible to specify where to send binary files using the $OEM$ folder.

-Finally, an IT professional picks the disk he wants to install the OS on.
-He can pick multiple disks if he chooses to.
+Finally, pick which disk -- or disks -- to install the OS on.
 Windows SIM allows IT to make changes to the Windows image while offline, including altering software, device drivers, language packs and more.

-Windows SIM's graphical user interface is divided into five sections, which Microsoft refers to as panes.
+The graphical user interface of Windows SIM is divided into five sections, which Microsoft refers to as panes.
 IT professionals can use the Distribution Share section to view a tree of what a particular distribution file contains, create new distribution files or add items from a distribution file to an answer file.
-The Answer File section displays information on Windows Setup configuration passes, including each pass' settings and which packages Windows Setup will install.
+The Answer File section displays information on Windows Setup configuration passes, including the settings of each pass and which packages Windows Setup will install.
 The Windows Image section shows a tree view of a particular image's contents.
 An IT professional can view everything within the image, including its components and packages.
 The Properties section allows IT to see all the settings and properties of a particular package.
 The Messages section shows information on issues and where they are happening.
 It contains three tabs -- XML, Validation and Configuration Set -- that can all contain messages.